snblaise/MASTERING-GIT-AND-VERSION-CONTROL/Final Project/README.md

 Throughout our Mastering Git journey, we've embarked on an incredible learning adventure, spanning from the fundamentals of Git to practical implementation on AWS CodeCommit.
 Now, let's take a deep dive into our final project, where we put our knowledge to the test.
 Buckle up, because this is where theory meets practice!

 **Project description**
-In this project based on a real-world scenario, I implemented Git repositories for application and infrastructure code using AWS CodeCommit, and got hands-on experience with the Proof of Concept (PoC) process of commit, push, and revert code changes.
+In this project based on a real-world scenario, I implemented Git repositories for application and infrastructure code using AWS CodeCommit and got hands-on experience with the Proof of Concept (PoC) process of committing, pushing, and reverting code changes.

-My mission was to set up a Git repository using AWS CodeCommit for HumanGov, a hypothetical Software as a Service for government organization.
+My mission was to set up a Git repository using AWS CodeCommit for HumanGov, a hypothetical Software as a Service for government organizations.

 ![Alt text](<images/git project architecture.drawio.png>)